crloscstillo/laravel-mailblade/README.md

 Mailblade
 =========

-Mailblade lets you manage your email templates easily and without hassle.
+Mailblade is a Laravel plugin that lets you manage your email templates in Laravel easily and without hassle.
-You can use the powerful Blade templating engine inside your emails.
+You can use the powerful Blade templating engine inside your emails for your html templates.
+**IMPORTANT:** For the text version of the templates we stick with regular php.

 ## Install it
 Via Laravel's very own **artisan** tool: